Washington Metro: Line extensions

+All four alternatives use the same central segment layout from Rosslyn to Union Station through Georgetown.
+NBC4 Washington further reported on the proposed loop in December 2022.
+At the time, there was a crowding problem at the Rosslyn station, and this expansion could be the solution to solve this crowding problem.
+A final design was published in July 2023.

 Individual and infill stations

 Before construction on Metro began, a proposed station was put forward for the Kennedy Center.
 Congress had already approved the construction of a station on the Orange/Blue/Silver Lines at 23rd and H Streets, near George Washington University, at the site of what is now Foggy Bottom station.
 According to a Washington Post article from February 1966, rerouting the line to accommodate a station under the center would cost an estimated $12.3 million.
-The National Capital Transportation Agency's administrator, Walter J. McCarter, suggested that the Center "may wish to enhance the relationship to the station by constructing a pleasant, above-ground walkway from the station to the Center," referring to the soon-to-be-built Foggy Bottom station.
+The National Capital Transportation Agency's administrator at the time, Walter J. McCarter, suggested that the Center "may wish to enhance the relationship to the station by constructing a pleasant, above-ground walkway from the station to the Center," referring to the then soon-to-be-built Foggy Bottom station.
 Rep. William B. Widnall, Republican of New Jersey, used it as an opportunity to push for moving the center to a central, downtown location.

 The 2011 Metro transit-needs study identified five additional sites where infill stations could be built.
 These included Kansas Avenue and Montgomery College on the Red Line, respectively in Northwest D.C. and Rockville, Maryland; Oklahoma Avenue on the Blue, Orange, and Silver Lines near the D.C.
 Armory in Northeast D.C.; Eisenhower Valley on the Blue Line in Alexandria, Virginia; and the St. Elizabeths Hospital campus on the Green Line in Southeast D.C.
+An infill station between Takoma and Silver Spring called North Takoma station that used to be part of the Metropolitan Subdivision was proposed.
+Wolf Trap station was originally proposed as part of Phase 1 between Spring Hill and Wiehle-Reston East, but that station was excluded from the project due to profitability concerns.